Chris-Johnston/names_are_hard/README.md

 ## Usage

 Layouts:
-  - `boring`: A plain, monospace page.
   - `home`: A home page, that has a header and shows the content of the homepage.
-  - `homeposts`: Same as home, but includes the past 3 posts on the bottom of the page header.
   - `page`: Shows the content of a single page, but with no title bar.
-  - `plainhtml`: A plain HTML page.
   - `post`: Shows the content of a single page, but with a title bar.

 Tags: